 How do I view my full academic record?

 In Degree Progress, you can view all of the courses you have taken along with your grades ordered by semester by clicking on the respective links “Unofficial Academic History by Term” in the main Degree Progress screen.
+Please remember that this is NOT a transcript and does not represent your official degree progress.

 What does @ mean?